MarcelSchweitzer/Lernpfadplaner_Demokrateam/README.md

 Functions of datas:

+> To change the display on the pages, the css-files in public and the views have to be edited; to change / add / delete functonality of / to buttons or other elements and to change the processing of data in the jsons, the js-files in public have to be edited.

 - node_modules: ?
 - public
   - css
     - editor.css: for the workspace
     - main.css: for the home-page (not landing page) and the page for a open learningpath besides the workspace
     - settings.css: for the user-settings and the lp-settings
   - html
     - impressum.html: empty impressumpage, nowhere linked
   - img: images used
   - js
     - dependencies: ?
     - helpers: ?
     - clientSession.js: ?
     - coockie.js: ?
     - eventHandler.js: ?
     - httpHandler.js: ?
     - workspace.js: ?
 - res: hardcoded informations / words used in different places or combinations across the project
 - src: ?
 - views
   - partials
     - coockie.ejs: ?
     - dahboard.ejs: ?
     - editor.ejs: ?
     - footer.ejs: ?
     - header.ejs: ?
     - lpSettings.ejs: ?
     - settings.ejs: ?
     - userSettings.ejs: ?
   - index.ejs: ?
   - landing.ejs: ?
 - .env: ?
 - .gitignore: ?
 - app.js: ?